-- (c) The payment from the Fund may be made to the employer as reimbursement for a period where the payments have been made by the employer to the employee beyond the time period for which the employer is determined to be liable. - (d) Such payments shall be made from the Fund directly to the employee for such periods to which the employee may be entitled subject to the provisions of N.J.S.A.
-34:15-12(b).
+- (c) The payment from the Fund may be made to the employer as reimbursement for a period where the payments have been made by the employer to the employee beyond the time period for which the employer is determined to be liable. - (d) Such payments shall be made from the Fund directly to the employee for such periods to which the employee may be entitled in accordance with the provisions of N.J.S.A.
+34:15-95 and subject to (a) above.